annikakrause/PCA_with_smileys/README.md

 ![Notebook 1_2-2](https://github.com/user-attachments/assets/d0bef5f3-fa62-46a8-8666-bb47996c1eff)

 The second notebook builds on that and transfers the knowlegde to a more complex example: a face in 3D. \
-Together, the two Jupyter Notebooks offer an opportunity to deeply understand the basics of PCA in different settings.
+Together, the two Jupyter notebooks offer an opportunity to deeply understand the basics of PCA in different settings.

 Both Jupyter notebooks are provided publically via Google colab: